RetroDECK/ES-DE/INSTALL-DEV.md

 pkg_add clang-tools-extra cmake pkgconf sdl2 ffmpeg freeimage
 ```

-In the same manner as for FreeBSD, Clang/LLVM and cURL should already be installed by default.
+In the same manner as for FreeBSD, Clang/LLVM and curl should already be installed by default.

 Pugixml does exist in the package collection but somehow this version is not properly detected by CMake, so you need to compile this manually as well: